 Family Patterns Matter believes that listening to youth we will gain insight and be instrumental in finding effective solutions to address family issues in addition to shaping our society with more conscientious, collaborative and caring people.

 Our Focus: Our Youth and Families How do we make a difference?

 - Youth In Action: Brings pre-teen and teen perspectives in defining issues that impact their life.

 - The Truth of the Troubled teen: “Youth Offenders” asks the tough questions facing all of us.
 What is the dynamic of the family where gangs, drugs, violence and school drop- out occurs?
-Can a generation issue seen in these families be the cause?
+Can a generational issue seen in these families be the cause?
 Or the social contacts they make?
 Is there a solution to end the cycle?

 - Grandparents Raising Grandchildren is a growing family dynamic.
 Listening to the grandparent and the child gives insight into the dynamics and need for support.